aep-dev/aepcli/docs/userguide.md

 ## Installation

-To install the binary, you can download it from the [releases page](https://github.com/aep-dev/aepcli/releases).
+To install the binary, download it from the [releases page](https://github.com/aep-dev/aepcli/releases).

 Alternatively, you can install it using `go install github.com/aep-dev/aepcli/cmd/aepcli@latest`.